dagger/dagger/docs/zenith/developer/guides/191108-advanced-module-development.md

 This guide assumes that:

+- You have a good understanding of the Dagger Go or Python SDKs.
+If not, refer to the [Go](https://pkg.go.dev/dagger.io/dagger) or [Python](https://dagger-io.readthedocs.org/) SDK reference.
 - You have the Dagger CLI installed.
 If not, [install Dagger](../../../current/cli/465058-install.md).
 - You have a Dagger module.
-If not, create a module using the [Go](../../developer/quickstarts/525021-go.md) or [Python](../../developer/quickstarts/419481-python.md) quickstarts
+If not, create a module using the [Go](../../developer/quickstarts/525021-go.md) or [Python](../../developer/quickstarts/419481-python.md) quickstarts.
 - You have Docker installed and running on the host system.
 If not, [install Docker](https://docs.docker.com/engine/install/).

 ## Use modules in other modules